mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 Hsueh Tou is the Zen master who composed this verse.

 Usually we want very naturally to set up something mysterious and mystical, and, what would you say, very smart and sharp.
 We want to show ourselves how smart we are, how mysterious our religious life is.
 So it’s very common.
-But for this, Joshu Zen master doesn’t show in that way.
+But for this, Joshu Zen master doesn’t show [us] in that way.
 So he just uses regular usual words and the usual attitude.
 He is just like a fool, an idiot.

 So that’s why the commentary says, “Chou doesn’t establish mysteries or marvels, and doesn’t set up the solitary and dangerous...”

 > He isn’t like those in various places who say that only breaking up empty space, smashing Mount Sumeru to bits, producing dust on the bottom of the ocean and pounding waves on Mount Sumeru can be called the Path of the Patriarchal Teachers.

-That is a very common way of teaching which occurs in the *Blue Cliff Record* – particularly in the *Blue Cliff Record*.
-It’s really fancy words and methods there.
+That is a very common way of teaching which occurs in the *Blue Cliff Record*... particularly in the *Blue Cliff Record*, it’s really fancy words and methods there.
 But Joshu didn’t, because he became an abbot at 100 years old, and it says he lived to 119.
 So he was really soft and gentle – but waiting behind the softness and kindness, there is a really lofty personality there, and very sharp, and very instructive.

 > Thus Hsueh Tou says, “He doesn’t set up the solitary and dangerous; in that his path is lofty.”
 Others may tower up like ten-mile-high walls to display the extraordinary spiritual effects of the Buddha Dharma...

-It’s very common: very fancy.
-In order to show, in order to make the people understand what the spiritual life is.
+It’s very common, very fancy: in order to show, in order to make the people understand what the spiritual life is.
 Communicating with divinity or truth, you know?
-Naturally people use really fancy words; they build big mansions, build the ten mile high walls.
+Naturally people use really fancy words; they build big mansions, they build the ten mile high walls.
 Very fancy.

 So that is very common [...]

 >  — but though they are solitary and dangerous, lofty and steep, this is not as good as not setting up the solitary and dangerous, and simply acting ordinary, naturally turning smoothly.
 Chao Chou doesn’t establish anything, yet he is established himself; ...

 That’s interesting.
-He doesn’t establish something particular, on purpose, but he being there, present there.
+He doesn’t establish something particular, on purpose, but he [is] being there, present there.
 But there is something which is being established.
 Just like yesterday I told you: just one tree standing straight in the mountains, covered with snow, in the sunny days.
 It doesn’t demonstrate something showy; but just standing.
 But it’s really marvelous, and very instructive there.

 So just like this.
 That’s why “Chao Chou doesn’t establish anything, yet he is established himself; ...”